StackVista/stackstate-docs/stackpacks/integrations/slack.md

 When a new version of the Slack StackPack is available in your instance of StackState, you will be prompted to upgrade in the StackState UI on the page **StackPacks** > **Integrations** > **Slack**.

 {% hint style="success" "self-hosted info" %}

-**StackState Self-Hosted**

-Extra information for the StackState Self-Hosted product:

-For an overview of recent StackPack updates, check the StackPack versions shipped with each StackState release.
+For an overview of recent StackPack updates, check the [StackPack versions](/setup/upgrade-stackstate/stackpack-versions.md) shipped with each StackState release.
 {% endhint %}

 ## Integration details